 Here are a few suggestions to get you started:

-No-Knuckling Training Sock Walks: Apply sock to affected limb and have patient walk slowly for two to five minutes.
+No-Knuckling Training Sock Walks: Apply socks to affected limbs and have patients walk slowly for two to five minutes.
 If deficits are bilateral, apply to only one leg at a time to begin.
-You may progress to longer walks or using on both hind legs at the same time once patient is ready for this increase.
+You may progress to longer walks or using both hind legs at the same time once the patient is ready for this increase.

-Enhanced Cavaletti Poles: Apply sock to affected limb during the Cavaletti poles exercise.
+Enhanced Cavaletti Poles: Apply socks to affected limbs during the Cavaletti poles exercise.
 If a patient is still hitting bars, this will add an extra reminder to pick that foot up.

-Enhanced Figure 8s or Cone Weaving: Apply sock to affected limb during more difficult walking exercises.
+Enhanced Figure 8s or Cone Weaving: Apply socks to affected limbs during more difficult walking exercises.
 This will assist in correct paw placement as you advance your workouts.

 Frequently Asked Questions

 The stimulation to your pet’s paw should cause them to pick it up higher when walking.